ICanBoogie/ActiveRecord/README.md

 ### Instantiating an active record

-Active record are instantiated just like any other object, but the `from()` method is usually prefered for its shorter notation:
+Active record are instantiated just like any other object, but the `from()` method is usually preferred for its shorter notation:

 ```php
 <?php